 The types of soils encountered as determined during the site evaluation.

-All drainage construction shall be subject to inspection by the Town.
-Any field changes which affect the intent of these provisions shall have the prior approval of the Town.
+All drainage construction shall be subject to inspection by the designated Engineer.
+Any field changes which affect the intent of these provisions shall have the prior approval of the designated Engineer.

 In certain cases the Town may waive the requirement for detailed construction plans and certification of plans by a licensed professional engineer on parcels when the work proposed involves only minor modifications or alterations to the drainage system.
 In the event that detailed plans are waived, the developer shall be required to submit construction plans containing sufficient data for the Town to check the feasibility and adequacy of the drainage system as proposed by the developer.